 We are facing twin crises which will seriously test our resilience; global climate change and peak oil are realities that will have serious impact on everyone.
 In urban centres and rural communities, these twin events will change how we go about our daily business.

-Energy is the foundation on which society is built; renewable energy systems already exist that can reduce our dependence upon a fossil fuel driven society.
-Community based wind and solar energy systems, for example, have the ability to establish the foundation upon which a sustainable society can be built.
+Energy is the foundation on which society is built; renewable energy systems already exist that can reduce our dependence on a fossil fuel driven society.
+Community-based wind and solar energy systems, for example, have the ability to establish the foundation upon which a sustainable society can be built.

 Urban agricultural projects can move the farm closer to the table and reduce the distance our food needs to travel.
 Urban greenhouses can be powered by sun and wind and operate year round.